qwerty1423/no-autopilot-mod/README.md

 ## Installation

-1. Install BepInEx. (go search up some how to guide, should be quite easy)
+1. Install BepInEx.
-  - download correct bepinex
-  - extract it in game folder correctly
+  their github has install instructions
   - run the game once, quit
   - edit BepInEx.cfg in BepInEx/config to enable hiding the game manager or whatever
 2. (Recommended) Install BepInEx Configuration Manager. (again google is very helpful for this)